jmichelet/bila/README.md

 Bila has some differences with the 2 previous implementations, as this Python code works similarly under Linux and Windows, does not request using a proprietary spread-sheet, or having a computer connected to the Internet.
 It works in an autonomous way.

 #### Usage
 The user has to manually enter the observing time, the equatorial coordinates of the target and the geopgraphical coordinates of the observatory.
 For stars that are commonly studied, it main be convenient to use the dropdown menu located at the right of "Etoiles cibles" label.
 This menu entries are provided by the cible.csv file that the user can modify and enrich to his liking.
+Note that this file is only used for initialising the menu content, any change to this file should be done through a text editor.
 Same thing for selecting an observation site, using the obs.csv file.
 The results are displayed in the right pane.
 Yellow-coloured lines are for a star which spectral type is included in the Pickles database.
 Green-coloured lines are stars which spectrum exists in the Miles database (1).
 So far, this software is in French only.
 As the French astronomical vocabulary is pretty close to the English one, that should not be a major issue.